Some bosses holding on to maids' passports illegally

 The initiative comes on the heels of a few cases where domestic helpers were badly abused.
 In February, housewife Gaiyathiri Murugayan admitted to starving and torturing Myanmar maid Piang Ngaih Don, 24, leading to her death.

-As of December last year, 247,000 work permits have been issued for foreign domestic workers, the MOM spokesman added.
+As at December last year, 247,000 work permits had been issued for foreign domestic workers, the MOM spokesman added.

 In-person interviews with workers are done by the Centre for Domestic Employees (CDE), an initiative of the National Trades Union Congress.
-Since late 2017, the centre has interviewed an average of 2,000 randomly selected domestic workers per month, and it aims to expand the interviews to cover all first-time MDWs by the year end.
+Since late 2017, the centre has interviewed an average of 2,000 randomly selected domestic workers a month, and it aims to expand the interviews to cover all first-time migrant domestic workers by the year end.

 Mr Shamsul added that CDE reports cases where domestic helpers are physically harmed by their employer to the police immediately.